Try our AWARD WINNING rubs & sauces now!

 Ground lamb, panko breadcrumbs, curry powder, salt, pepper in a glass bowl.

-You are welcome to top your lamb burger with your favorite toppings, but I’ve found simple veggies and some awesome sauce work best.
-Ripe tomato and a sliced red onion are must-haves.
-Crisp lettuce adds some much-needed crunch.
-Next, you need some fresh crumbled feta cheese to give it that classic Greek hit of salty flavor.
+You are welcome to top your lamb burger with your favorite toppings, but I’ve found simple veggies and some awesome sauces work best.
+While I prefer sticking to classic burger toppings, I like to go with a Greek-inspired twist.

-This recipe also tops the burger with both a tzatziki sauce and a fresh mint sauce.
+Both mint and tzatziki sauce are classic options when it comes to lamb, so how do you pick one?
+My secret is I didn’t This recipe tops the burger with both a tzatziki sauce and a fresh mint sauce.
 The tzatziki is a creamy Greek yogurt sauce that adds a tangy flavor.
 The mint is bright and fresh making your taste buds all sorts of happy.
+They mix and contrast together in a way that shouldn’t make sense, but totally rocks.

 When cooked on a grill, lamb burgers cook quickly.
 With your preferred grill preheated to 350-400 degrees F (medium-high heat), it should take around 10 minutes to fully cook the lamb patties.